 Geography of Chandannagar

-The geographical coordinates of Chandannagar is 22.87 degree North to 88.38 degree East and its elevation measures about 10 meters.
+The geographical coordinates of Chandannagar is 22.87 degree North to 88.38 degree East and its elevation measures about 10 metres.

 Demography of Chandannagar

-According to the 2011 census of population, Chandannagar, was reported to be around 1, 66, 949.
+According to the 2011 census of population, Chandannagar had about 1, 66, 949 people.
 The number of females are 82, 692 while the number of males are 84, 257.
 The average literacy rate as revealed by the census report stands at 90.62 percent.

 Education in Chandannagar

-The missionaries had constructed a school for Bengali boys in the southern portion of Chandannagar, where French and Bengali languages
+The missionaries had constructed a school for Bengali boys in the southern portion of Chandannagar, where French and Bengali language

-was started by Indranarayan Chowdhury, following a similar procedure to that practised by Raja Krishnachandra who reigned over Krishnanagar
+was started by Indranarayan Chowdhury, following a similar procedure to that practiced by Raja Krishnachandra who reigned over Krishnanagar

 Tourism in Chandannagar